dave-kennedy/blacklist/readme.md

 ###Step 4: Create config file

-This file should live in the same directory as the script and must contain at least the username and password for DNS-O-Matic:
+If you haven't done so already, create a file named `config.txt` in the same directory as the script.
+This file must contain at least your username and password for DNS-O-Matic:

 ```text
 ddns_user=username